GabriM97/NeuralNetworkBuilder/README.md

 # NeuralNetworkBuilder
- This is a Neural Network Builder using Keras
+ This is a Neural Network Builder from a Web Page using Keras